Solar Policy and Legislation

 MassSolar helps you stay on top of the latest developments in Massachusetts solar policy and legislation.

-MassSolar is combing through the hundreds of energy bills filed at the start of this legislative session and will provide you with an update shortly on the key pieces of legislation we're supporting to help keep solar working for Massachusetts.
+On the legislative front, MassSolar has combed through hundreds of energy bills filed at the start of this legislative session to provide you with our favorites:

 2016 recap: Legislature acts on solar policy but efforts fall short